Zebina browniana

-Zebina browniana is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.
+Zebina browniana is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.

 Distribution

 This species occurs in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles; in the Atlantic Ocean off North Carolina, West Africa and the Mid-Atlantic Ridge.

 Description

 The maximum recorded shell length is 5.1 mm.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 51 m.